royalapplications/docs/src/r2021/royalts/advanced/default-settings.md

 ## Supported Settings
 ### Application Settings (Options)
 You can set almost all the settings available in the [Options] dialog.
-You can find a reference of all supported settings in our [Scripting] section.(xref:scripting_reference_royalapplicationsettings).
+You can find a reference of all supported settings in our [Scripting](xref:scripting_object_royalapplicationsetting) section.

 ### Default Settings
 You can control the default settings for each connection type - similar to what you can do in the user interface under Application / Default Settings.

-You can find a reference to all the supported settings for each connection type in our [Scripting] section.(xref:scripting_reference).
+You can find a reference to all the supported settings for each connection type in our [Scripting](xref:scripting_objects) section.

 ## Scope
 We provide the following scopes to control how and when the settings are applied to the Royal TS configuration.